encoredev/encore/docs/tutorials/slack-bot.md

 }
 ```

-Head over to the configuration section for your Slack app (go to [Your Apps](https://api.slack.com/apps) &rarr; select your app &rarr; Basic Information).
+🥐 Head over to the configuration section for your Slack app (go to [Your Apps](https://api.slack.com/apps) &rarr; select your app &rarr; Basic Information).

-Copy the **Signing Secret**.
-Run `encore secret set --prod SlackSigningSecret` and paste the secret.
+🥐 Copy the **Signing Secret** and then run `encore secret set --prod SlackSigningSecret` and paste the secret.

-For local development you will also want to set `encore secret set --dev SlackSigningSecret`.
+🥐 For local development you will also want to set `encore secret set --dev SlackSigningSecret`.
 You can use the same secret value or a placeholder value.

 ### Compute the HMAC

 Go makes computing HMAC very straightforward, but it's still a fair amount of code.

-Add a few more imports to your file, so that it reads:
+🥐 Add a few more imports to your file, so that it reads:
 ```go
 import (
 	"crypto/hmac"